soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 IMAGE

 On this page, you have several options.
-•	You can see a visual overview of the investigation entities and threats found.
+- Get a visual overview of the investigation entities and threats found.
-•	You can click on an entity to activate a flyout view that into the related entity detail.
+- Click an entity to activate a fly-out page that shows the related entity detail.

 IMAGE